donnemartin/dev-setup/README.md

 * The full runtime for `.dots` on a clean install of OS X 10.10 Yosemite took about 45 minutes on a 2013 Macbook Air based on my tests.
 * **When `.dots` completes, be sure to restart your computer for all updates to take effect.**

-The following steps in Section 1 describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.
+I encourage you to read through Section 1 so you have a better idea of what each installation step does.
+The following steps describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.
 Fork the repo and tweak the scripts to suit your needs.

 ### Step 1: Run the bootstrap.sh script